 Because instead feeds the soil microbes, it helps bolster the mutually beneficial relationships with plants and living organisms in the soil.
 This creates a much healthier, resilient, and biodiverse ecosystem under your lawn that’s good for the planet.

-Furthermore, instead does not include any pesticides or herbicides in their product lineup and is safe for the whole family when used as directed.
+Furthermore, instead does not include any pesticides or herbicides in its product lineup and is safe for the whole family when used as directed.
 The little ones can head out and play on your lawn without all the chemicals many traditional lawn care products include in them.

 How Does instead Work?

 Because only a portion of our yard is grass, while the rest is tree-covered or gardens, I selected the size option during ordering based on just the area of our yard covered in grass.
 The order process is really simple and does not require any special landscaping knowledge.
-Most importantly, there are no confusing trips to the home improvement store to sift through bags of synthetic fertilizers, unsure of what best suits your specific lawn care needs.

 Is instead Easy To Use?